SaeedTaghavi/SaeedTaghavi.github.io/_posts/2018-08-10-first-photo.md

 <figure class="half">
-	this is just to test how a paragraph of text will treat by the side of an image.
+	<p>this is just to test how a paragraph of text will treat by the side of an image.</p>
 	<img src="https://github.com/SaeedTaghavi/FourierTransform/blob/master/FourierTransform/frequencies.png?raw=true">
 	<figcaption>One images.</figcaption>
 </figure>